 The least common is the deck truss, which carries its deck and traffic entirely on top of the truss structure.

 Metal trusses can also be differentiated by how their structural members are connected.
 The earliest examples in the state were connected with pins.
 The pin connection was subsequently replaced by bolted and then welded connections.

 There are numerous wood and metal truss types.
 The wooden Bunker Hill Bridge is a Haupt truss, a type invented in 1839.
-North Carolina’s metal truss bridges utilize only about five of the many types or subtypes of metal truss bridges— the Pratt, the Warren, the Parker, the Camelback, and the Pennsylvania.
+There are many types or subtypes of metal truss bridges, but only five were common in North Carolina — the Pratt, the Warren, the Parker, the Camelback and the Pennsylvania.

 A Camelback truss is a variation of the Parker truss that has a polygonal upper chord of exactly five slopes.
 This provides some saving of material with the greatest depth of truss where it is most required, at the center of the span.
-The State Highway Commission — which made only limited use of the type and then only at long crossings — used the Camelback variant as the center span of Nash County Bridge 271, which it erected over the Tar River just east of Spring Hope in 1921.
+The State Highway Commission — which made only limited use of the type and then only at long crossings — used the Camelback variant as the center span of Nash County Bridge 271, erected over the Tar River just east of Spring Hope in 1921.

 The Pennsylvania truss is named after the Pennsylvania Railroad, whose engineers developed the design in 1875.
 It is yet another variant of the Pratt truss with polygonal top chords and panels that are additionally subdivided by ties and struts.

 The sloping of the top chords saves materials and best places the depths of the truss at the center of the span, while the subdivided panels distribute the loads uniformly and handle secondary stresses well.